Djokester/Linear-Regression/README.md

-# Machine-Learning-Algorithms
+# Linear-Regression
-To implement Gradient Descent, Linear Regression, Normalization, Clustering and other Machime Learning Algorithms.
+To implement Gradient Descent, Batch Gradient Descent and Linear Regression.
 If you are unable understand the utility of any function or module please refer to this README for explainations

 Important Modules: